Clean URLs (Permalinks) for WordPress on Lighttpd

 )

 As I noted before (the second problem), there is no equivalent to .htaccess files in Lighttpd.
-So this configuration has to go directly into the main configuration file in /etc/lighttpd/lighttpd.conf (or where it exists in your server).
+So this configuration has to go directly into the main configuration file in /etc/lighttpd/lighttpd.conf (or wherever it exists on your server).
 Make sure you’ve enabled mod_rewrite, as this is required.
-You can enable it by putting the following line some where above the block.
+You can enable it by putting the following line somewhere above the url.rewrite block.

 server.modules += ("mod_rewrite")

-If you have multiple sites hosted, you should use include the url.rewrite block inside a conditional statement.
-For example my configuration looks like this
+If you have multiple sites hosted, you should include the url.rewrite block inside a conditional statement.
+For example, my configuration looks like this:

 $HTTP["host"] =~ "(www.)?guyrutenberg.com" {